Redefining “Enough Space” – Average House Size Around The World

 Average House Square Footage Of Floor Space Per Person

-There are all sorts of reasons for these differences.
-Wealth levels, urbanization rates, land access and climate all play a part.
-Nonetheless the scale of the differences is pretty fascinating.
 The thing that is really missing from this picture is people.
 We can take our analysis a little further by looking at how much floor space this equates to per person.

 Using data on average household size we can estimate floor space per inhabitant for new homes.
 This analysis is a bit rough and ready, as it assumes new homes are being built for the average household.
 Nonetheless it is useful because it helps to control for the considerable differences in household size between countries.